Marcelovk/tftpce/Readme.md

 Know issues

-Can´t send more than X files
+CanÂ´t send more than X files
  ---> This is a limitation of the command line building for the batch file.
-Can´t Send directories.
+CanÂ´t Send directories.

 Features added from a standard TFTP server
 ----> You can ascend or descend directories.